zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 ![Download ID](./assets/download-id.png)

-Once you have created and copied the Download ID go to the Joomla Plugins control panel and find the ZOOlanders Installer plugin.
-Access it settings and paste the Download ID into the field.
+Once you have created and copied the Download ID go to the WordPress control panel and find the ZOOlanders settings under the Global Settings menu.
+Access it and paste the Download ID into the field.

 ![WordPress YOOessentials Settings](./assets/wordpress-settings.png)